Lisa-pa/SAMAE/README.rst

                         is output, so a second automatic try is launched with thresholds (6, 15, 6, 25, 0, 0).
                         (to check which thresholds have been used, have a look at the command window).
                          If the cropping is not validated, new thresholds are asked (maximum five tries for new thresholds are asked per image).
                           - Case a) The cropping is too aggressive (often happens in case of darker images).
 Try thresholds (6, 15, 6, 25, 0, 0) (that is, reduce 1st and 3rd thresholds).
-                          - Case b) you want to crop more at the top or at the bottom of the image: adapt the last two thresholds, that correspond to additional cropping in mm at the top and at the bottom of the image respectively.
+                          - Case b) you want to crop more at the top or at the bottom of the image: adapt the last and at the bottom of the image respectively.
 This is an interesting option in case of an image that presents large white bands different from aponeuroses: by eliminating these bands, you increase your chances to obtain a correct processing.
                 4) The search for aponeuroses begins (1st: superficial aponeurosis; 2nd: deep aponeurosis) A window asks you to validate the contour of the aponeurosis if it has been found.
                         If not satisfied, a second try is launched.